MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 >[!NOTE]
 >We're actively working to support system-preferred MFA with EAMs.

 If the user has other ways to sign in and [system-preferred MFA](/entra/identity/authentication/concept-system-preferred-multifactor-authentication) is enabled, those other methods appear by default order.
 The user can choose to use a different method, and then select the EAM.
-For example, a user with Authenticator enabled as another method will be prompted for number matching.
+For example, if the user has Authenticator enabled as another method, they get prompted for [number matching](/entra/identity/authentication/how-to-mfa-number-match).

 :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/system-preferred.png" alt-text="Screenshot of how to choose an EAM when system-preferred MFA is enabled.":::

-If the user has no other methods enabled, the user can just choose the EAM.
+If the user has no other methods enabled, they can just choose the EAM.
 They're redirected to the external authentication provider to complete authentication.

 :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/sign-in.png" alt-text="Screenshot of how to sign in with an EAM.":::

 ## Using EAM and Conditional Access custom controls in parallel

 EAMs and custom controls can operate in parallel.
-Microsoft recommends that admins configure two Conditional Access policies: one with the custom control enforced and the second with the MFA grant required.
-Use include targets to scope the policy to a test group of users.
+Microsoft recommends that admins configure two Conditional Access policies:

+- One policy to enforce the custom control
+- Another policy with the MFA grant required

-Include users in one of the two policies, but not both.
-If the user is in scope for both policies, or if you configure a Conditional Access policy that requires both MFA grant and a custom control, the user has to satisfy MFA during sign-in.
-They also have to satisfy the custom control, and they're redirected to the external provider a second time.
+Include a test group of users for each policy, but not both.
+If a user is included in both policies, or any policy with both conditions, the user has to satisfy MFA during sign-in.
+They also have to satisfy the custom control, which makes them redirected to the external provider a second time.

 ## Next steps